buff0k/Debian-11-Groupware/README.md

 Database admin password: {adminpassword}

-In order to get secure passwords, use https://passwordsgenerator.net/ make sure that you exclude special characters, I suggest 30 character length.
+In order to get secure passwords, use https://passwordsgenerator.net/ make sure that you exclude special characters when generating the passwords to avoid problems in .config files, I suggest 30 character length.

 ## What Are We Installing?